 HPV vaccination and regular Pap help prevent cervical cancer

 When cancer begins in the cervix, which is the lower end of the uterus closest to the vagina, it is called cervical cancer.
-While there are different types of cervical cancer, the two main types are squamous cell carcinoma (formed on the thin, flat cells lining the cervix) and adenocarcinoma (formed on the cells that produce mucous and fluid).
+While there are different types, the two main types are squamous cell carcinoma (formed on the thin, flat cells lining the cervix) and adenocarcinoma (formed on the cells that produce mucous and fluid).
 Cervical cancer is more common in women over 30 and is most often caused by human papillomavirus (HPV) although not everyone who has HPV will get cervical cancer.
 Other risk factors for the disease include smoking, having HIV (or a condition that compromises your immune system), long-term use of birth control pills, having given birth more than three times, and having multiple sexual partners.

 There are often no symptoms associated with cervical cancer except when the disease has become more advanced, in which case you may experience irregular bleeding or discharge, such as bleeding after sexual intercourse.
 In the early stages, however, cervical cancer is highly treatable, and is also highly preventable with a routine Pap test (smear) and HPV test.
 It is recommended that women who are 21 to 65 years old receive a Pap test as recommended by your doctor.*